MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 ---
-title: Conversational AI quick start guide
+title: Teams AI library quick start guide
 author: surbhigupta
-description:  In this module, learn how to quickly try the Teams conversational AI library. ms.topic: conceptual ms.localizationpriority: high ms.author: v-ypalikila ms.date: 04/07/2022
+description:  In this module, learn how to quickly try the Teams AI library. ms.topic: conceptual ms.localizationpriority: high ms.author: v-ypalikila ms.date: 04/07/2022
 ---

-# Conversational AI quick start guide
+# Teams AI library quick start guide

-Get started with Teams conversational AI library using the ChefBot sample.
-It's designed to quickly run a Teams conversational AI library based sample on your computer's localhost.
+Get started with Teams AI library using the ChefBot sample.
+It's designed to quickly run a Teams AI library based sample on your computer's localhost.

 ## Set up your development environment

-To get started, install:
+To get started, ensure that you have the following tools:

 * Microsoft Teams.
 * [Teams Toolkit](../../../toolkit/install-Teams-Toolkit.md)